 Completing an oncology fellowship qualifies physicians to specialize in cancer treatment or cancer research.
-According to the U.S. Bureau of Labor Statistics (BLS), in May 2014 around 48,390 physicians were general internists, including those specializing in oncology.
-The BLS projected that from 2012-2022, employment of all physicians would increase 18%.
+According to the U.S. Bureau of Labor Statistics (BLS), in May 2015 around 48,920 physicians were general internists, including those specializing in oncology.
+The BLS projected that from 2014-2024, employment of all physicians and surgeons would increase 14%.
 Prospects for specialists who treat diseases such as cancer that afflict the aging should be especially favorable.
-PayScale.com reported that most oncologists earned salaries of $105,308-$382,965 as of July 2015.
+PayScale.com reported that most oncologists earned a median salary of $243,317 as of January 2016.

 Continuing Education Information

 To gain certification, physicians who complete a fellowship in oncology must pass an exam from the American Board of Internal Medicine.
 Certified oncologists may further specialize in radiation oncology or surgical oncology.

 No single entity provides board certification for surgical oncologists.
 Surgeons trained in tumor removal, tumor staging, and biopsy are tested and certified by the American Board of Surgery.